Case-Insensitive Queries Without Case-Insensitive Indexes

 MongoDB supports three primary ways to run case-insensitive queries.

-First, you can run a case-insensitive query using
+First, you can run a case-insensitive query using with the

 ioption.
 These queries will give you the expected case-insensitive results.
 However, queries that use